-Number of Streams Affects Performance: Fig. 9 shows the performance of UNC and SNC when the stream number varied from 2 to 20.
+c) Number of streams affects performance: Fig. 9 showed the performance of UNC and SNC when the stream number varied from 4 to 12.
 Obviously with the increase of the number of video streams, performance decreased because the CPR bandwidth that could be allocated to a particular stream was reduced.
 Peers had to contribute most of their CPR bandwidth to help others.
 Nevertheless, our SNC scheme showed noticeable gain over the UNC scheme for all cases.